 Brand – iRobot: With 20 years of experiences in researching together with producing robot, iRobot brought forth iRobot Roomba.
 It is undeniable that iRobot has been the first-rate robotic floor cleaner brand all over the world with 70 to 80 percentage of market share in United States.

-- Power-Lifting Suction delivers 5X the air power* for improved pick-up performance
+- Power-Lifting Suction delivers 5X the air power* for improved pick-up performance. *(Compared to Roomba 600 Series and AeroVac System)

 This model is claimed being SMART with Smart Mapping Dirt Detect Technology and vSLAM technology.
 Cliff Detect sensors prevent the robot from falling down stairs.
 Additionally, this robot is SIMPLE to connect to clean from anywhere, remove dirt from carpets and hard floors.
 With the AeroForce 3-Stage Cleaning System Roomba 960 can pull in embedded dirt, debris, and pet hair from wherever it hides.
 With all of these features, the Roomba 960 seamlessly navigates your home, keeping track of where it’s been and where it has yet to clean